on this page

 - bought gift cards or vouchers for a suspected scammer

-- downloaded fake apps or visited websites pretending to be official apps and sites.
+- downloaded fake apps or visited websites pretending to be our official apps and websites.

 We can also put an interpreter on the line if you need help.

-If you get an SMS scam, email us a screenshot or image of the SMS.
+If you get a scam text message, email us a screenshot or image of the message.

 Social media scams

-If you get a social media scam, email us a screenshot of any social media post or direct messages related to the scam.
+If you see a Services Australia social media scam, email us a screenshot of it.
+You can also email us screenshots of any direct messages related to the scam.

 If you spot a scam that is not related to Services Australia or myGov, you can report it to Scamwatch.